-Returning to work after substance use treatment can give you mixed feelings.
+Returning to work after outpatient rehab for drug or alcohol addiction can give you mixed feelings.
 On the one hand, a job can provide the financial and emotional stability that may help you along your road to recovery.
 Re-entering work life can make you feel productive, fulfilled, and comfortable.
 However, it can also be a difficult and awkward experience.
 You may be worried about gossip, work performance expectations, substance use triggers, and job security.
 Here are a few things to keep in mind to make the transition back into work more comfortable.

 Be Prepared for Questions